 “Lee Ann says y’all both wear girls’ underwear.”

-“These are swim suits,” I try to explain, not making my case.
+“Those are swim suits,” I try to explain, not making my case.

 “Well, y’all ain’t swimmin’ now, so ‘spose y’all show us that y’all ain’t wearing panties.”

-“Y’all want me ta take my pants down?”
+“Y’all want me ta take down my pants ?”

 “Just to prove y’all ain’t no sissy boy.”